The current trading fees are published on the Contract Specification page.

 Market maker incentives

-The current market maker incentive details are published on the Platform Specification page.
+The current market maker incentive details are published on the Contract Specification page.

 *Note: Maker's rebates are not shown in the Trade History.